How have you been?

 As I write this to you I am literally sitting in Robopop’s studio recording the next project.
 Lots of music coming- stay tuned!

-Hi Ryan, welcome to VENTS!
-How have you been? -I’ve been well as of late, …
+Hi Hayley, welcome to VENTS!
+How have you been?
+Hi Vents!
+I’m good thanks, I’ve …